rabbitmq/rabbitmq-website/site/quorum-queues.md

 The dead-letter consumer process will retry periodically if either of the scenarios above occur which means there is a possibility of duplicates appearing at the DLX target queue(s).

-For each quorum queue with `at-least-once` dead-lettering enabled, there will be one internal dead-letter consumer process.
+For each quorum queue with `at-least-once` dead-lettering turned on, there will be one internal dead-letter consumer process.
 The internal dead-letter consumer process is co-located on the quorum queue leader node.
 It keeps all dead-lettered message bodies in memory.
 It uses a prefetch size of 32 messages to limit the amount of message bodies kept in memory if no confirms